Occlusal Splint Appliance Therapy

 Dental science is constantly advancing.
 Dr. Ravon uses the very latest TMD appliance technologies to analyze and correct your symptoms.

-The Kois Deprogrammer is a removable appliance (similar to a retainer) that enables evaluation of your bite for TMJ.
+The Kois Deprogrammer is a removable appliance (similar to a retainer) that enables the evaluation of your bite for TMJ.
 It works by preventing your teeth from influencing the position of your jaw during the bite motion.
 This allows your jaw to relax and move in its most natural and comfortable alignment.

 Once your jaw has fully relaxed, Dr. Nicolas Ravon analyses this new motion and presents treatment options for maintaining your new, more natural, and more comfortable bite.

 An occlusal splint is a small plastic appliance that fits over the teeth (upper or lower).
-With the splint the dentist can control how the upper and lower teeth meet as well as the positioning of the jaw.
+With the splint, the dentist can control how the upper and lower teeth meet as well as the positioning of the jaw.
 A correctly adjusted splint can reduce tension in the temporomandibular joints (the jaw), relax muscles, help to prevent grinding, and relieve pain.

 When teeth do not quite align or fit together properly jaw pain can be the result.
-In such cases tooth reshaping (also known as dental contouring) can be a quick, simple and painless solution.
+In such cases, tooth reshaping (also known as dental contouring) can be a quick, simple, and painless solution.

 A healthy bite (or occlusion) is a working harmony between your jaw (temporomandibular joint – TMJ) and your teeth.
 The jaw must move correctly and the teeth must align correctly when it does.
 If either are out of sync—the jaw does not move correctly, or the teeth do not meet correctly—that harmony is disrupted and pain and discomfort result.